Sophia-Hong/legalfriend/README.md

 - **get-analysis**: Retrieves analysis results with access control based on payment status
 - **create-payment**: Creates Stripe checkout sessions for payments
 - **stripe-webhook**: Handles Stripe webhook events for payment status updates
+- **admin-api**: Admin-only API for managing prompts, settings, and viewing logs

+## Admin Dashboard

+The admin dashboard allows authorized users to:
+- Manage AI prompts and their versions
+- Configure application settings
+- View system logs
+- Access is restricted to users with the 'admin' role

 ## License